Creating a MIDI Profile

 The next step is to configure Palette as a working MIDI device for your DAW.

-2) Navigate to "Options" tab and then click on "MIDI Settings" option.
+- Navigate to "Options" tab and then select the "MIDI Settings" option.

 To connect Palette to Ableton Live follow the instructions below:

-7) You can map your Palette controls to Ableton in more ways following this guide.
+- Map your Palette modules to Ableton following this guide.